Mission: Magic!: Characters and format

-They were involved in a weekly after-school group called “The Adventurers Club,” although it's debatable whether the organization was a social club or an actual class, as Miss Tickle often incorporated various school subjects into the group's adventures.
-In the first episode, the Club was visited in class by the school principal Mr. Samuels, who knew nothing of Miss Tickle's magical abilities.
+They were involved in a weekly after-school group called "The Adventurers Club".
+In the first episode, the club was visited in class by the school principal Mr. Samuels, who knew nothing of Miss Tickle's magical abilities.

-Almost every Mission: Magic! adventure began by Rick communicating with the Club via an enchanted gramophone telling them where he was and either inviting them to come along, or transmitting a distress message of some form.
+Almost every episode began by Rick communicating with the Club via an enchanted gramophone telling them where he was and either inviting them to come along, or transmitting a distress message of some form.
 Miss Tickle would aim her magic ring at Tut Tut, a ceramic cat on her desk who would come to life after Miss Tickle recited the incantation: